 Affiliate Disclosure: This post contains affiliate links.
 If you make a purchase after clicking on these links I will be compensated at no extra cost to you.
 However, I never recommend anything I don’t love or wouldn’t use myself!

 Most aquarists understand the importance of good water filtration in their aquarium.
-A decent filter can dramatically improve water conditions inside of your tank and thus the wellbeing of your fish.
-Granted you will still need to make regular water changes but a good filter can reduce the frequency significantly as well as improving the clarity of your water.
+A decent filter can dramatically improve water conditions inside of your tank and thus the well-being of your fish.
+Granted you will still need to make regular water changes but a good filter can reduce the frequency significantly as well as improve the clarity of your water.

 Recommended Aquarium Filters 2020

 - Best Hang On Back Filter – Aqua Clear Fish Tank Filter (Amazon)

 Quiet, efficient and versatile.
 Fantastic filtration suitable for almost any tank at a reasonable price.

 - Best Sponge Filter – Powkoo Super Biochemical Air Sponge Filter (Amazon)

 Simple, effective filtration ideal for multi-tank setups or those on a tight budget.

 - Best Submersible Filter – Fluval Underwater Filter (Amazon)